pikelang/Pike/src/code/README.txt

 void EXIT_MACHINE_CODE()
 	Clean up from CALL_MACHINE_CODE.

+int MACHINE_CODE_FORCE_FP()
+	Kludge to force the C compiler to generate a frame for some opcode functions.
+This is needed for a few machine code backends.

 void START_NEW_FUNCTION(int store_lines)
 	Called at the start of a function. store_lines is true for any non-constant evaluation function.
 This hook can be used to